+Display controller

-Display controller The display controller interprets software commands into hardware commands that turn particular parts on the screen on or off.
-The display controller also controls the video mode and uses industry standard rules to govern the screen resolution and the maximum number.
+The display controller interprets software commands into hardware commands that turn particular parts on the screen on or off.

-mode and uses industry standard rules to govern the screen resolution and the maximum number of colors that can be displayed at a time.
+The display controller also controls the video mode and uses industry standard rules to govern the screen resolution and the maximum number of colors that can be displayed at a time.
 Therefore, software written for a given video mode will run on any computer that supports that mode.